Wake Forest Demon Deacons

 The Wake Forest Demon Deacons are the intercollegiate athletic teams that represent Wake Forest University, located in Winston-Salem, North Carolina.
 They compete at the National Collegiate Athletic Association (NCAA) Division I level as a member of the Atlantic Coast Conference (ACC).

-Wake Forest has won a total of nine national championships in five different sports; five of these championships have come since 2002.
+Wake Forest has won a total of 11 national championships in six different sports; six of these championships have come since 2002.
 Wake Forest is sometimes referred to as being a part of "Tobacco Road" or "The Big Four", terms that refer to the four North Carolina schools that compete heatedly against each other within the ACC; these include Duke University, North Carolina, and North Carolina State, as well as Wake Forest.

 Originally, Wake Forest's athletic teams were known as The Old Gold and Black or the Baptists, due to its association with the Baptist Convention (from which it later separated itself).
 However, in 1923, after a particularly impressive win against Trinity College (predecessor of Duke University) a newspaper reporter wrote that the Deacons "fought like Demons", giving rise to the current team name, the "Demon Deacons".
+The name also refers to the Christian office of deacon, again referring to Wake Forest's status as a Baptist university until the 1980s.

 The Athletics Director was Ron Wellman, who won multiple Athletic Director of the Year Awards for his work during the 2007–2008 school year.
 In 2019, Wellman announced his retirement, effective May 1, 2019.
-On March 2, 2019, Wake Forest named alum John Currie as its new athletics director.
+On March 2, 2019, Wake Forest named alum John Currie as its new athletics director, and later promoted to vice president in July 2024.